ysyk2021/project-performance-measurement-techniques-for-monitoring-and-tracking-progress-to-ensure-project/src/chapter-2-3.md

-# Examples of Project Performance Measurement in Practice

 In this chapter, we will explore real-life examples of project performance measurement techniques being utilized to monitor and track progress, ultimately ensuring project success.
 Through these examples, readers will gain practical insights into the application and benefits of different performance measurement approaches.